pondrejk/dizzer/combined_build.md

 ## 2.2 Spatio-temporal knowledge discovery and visual analytics

-In this section we will briefly discuss techniques for exploring spatio-temporal data, with emphasis on practices that would benefit from enhanced cartographic visualisation.

 The expectation that motivates people engaged in data-related practices is that their work can help to provide some insight into how the world works, that there is some knowledge that can be unlocked, mined, or distilled from otherwise inconceivable piles of data.
 Such insight seeking is the crux of *data mining*, *spatio-temporal knowledge discovery* and *visual analytics* that we will explore further.